 The scattering experiments are supported by complementary physical methods.
 By fully utilizing the contrast variation, the focus can be placed either on the particle, the integral grafted shell or selectively on the matrix polymer conformation.

 Nanoparticles which react with external fields (nanomagnets, ferroelectrics, particles with anisotropy or surface structuring) and whose interaction and embedding can be configured through controlled grafted structures, give rise to a large class of materials with interesting properties.

 Understanding the structure and dynamics of confined polymers is important for applications in nanotechnology such as coatings for electrical devices, lubricants, and polymer nanocomposite materials.
 At present, a molecular theory which predicts the properties of the composite based only on the ingredients does not exist.
 Therefore, the ultimate vision is to derive the macroscopic properties from the microscopic parameters.

 In order to achieve this goal, we study the influence of surfaces and confinement on the dynamics of polymer melt using neutron scattering methods.
 Our focus is on 3D confinements (Fig.1a) presented by SiO2 nanoparticles and 2D confinements such as cylindrical nanopores of anodic aluminium oxide or silica (Fig.1b).
-Neutron scattering techniques offer the unique possibility to observe single polymer chains in these systems on the molecular scale.
+Neutron scattering techniques offer the unique possibility to observe single polymer chain conformation and dynamics in these systems.

 (a) 3D confinement presented by nanoparticles (b) MD simulations of a polymer confined in silica nanopores (2D confinement).